Accommodation Process & Eligibility

 - schedule and attend an intake appointment with your assigned Accessibility Coordinator

 Accessibility Coordinators review documentation and determine eligibility according to the guidelines of the Americans with Disabilities Act (ADA).
 There is no "exact formula" for determining a disability.
-However are the things we look for in the documentation:
+However some things we look for in the documentation are:

 - there is a chronic physical or mental condition

 - evidence that the condition significantly impacts one or more Major Life Activities (such as seeing, learning, standing, etc.)